Baylor vs. UCSB: Odds, spread, over/under - NCAA Tournament First Round

 Baylor vs. UCSB Odds, Spread, Over/Under

-Take a look at the odds, spread and over/under for this matchup listed at several sportsbooks.
+Check out the odds, spread and over/under for this matchup posted at different sportsbooks.

 |Favorite